-People move to Minneapolis-Saint Paul (MSP) from all over the globe.
+People move to Minneapolis and Saint Paul (MSP) from all over the globe.
 Newcomers enrich our region’s culture, ignite our workforce, and help connect us to the world.
 They are central to who we are as a diverse, growing community—whether they move from western Wisconsin or halfway across the planet.

 Today, we face a workforce gap that challenges the GREATER MSP Partnership’s vision of leading the world in inclusive economic growth by welcoming all, empowering talent, and igniting innovation.
 That gap inspired the Partnership’s creation of Make It.
 MSP., including the MSP Hello team’s work to welcome newcomers.

 Our team members have learned that while “Minnesota Nice” is a fun t-shirt slogan, it isn’t always the “secret weapon” that makes newcomers feel welcome in MSP.
 In fact, it’s quite often a phrase newcomer uses to describe their challenges forging deep, meaningful connections to their new neighbors.

 To examine who is moving to MSP, why they relocated, and their experiences in the region, the MSP Hello team worked in recent months to assemble the latest edition of Make It.
 MSP.
 Insights.
 This brief report examines migration data, newcomer perceptions, and examples of how partners in Make It.
 MSP. are responding to these insights.